London and Blackwall Railway: Cable haulage

-It was obviously dangerous to use the reverse method to pick up cars on journeys to the terminus, so all the cars were "pinned" to the cable at their respective stations and started simultaneously with the convoy departing from the terminus, the timing coordinated by an early example of the Cooke and Wheatstone telegraph.
+On journeys to the terminus all the cars were "pinned" to the cable at their respective stations and started simultaneously, the timing coordinated by an early example of the Cooke and Wheatstone telegraph.
 They arrived at the terminus at intervals and a new train gradually assembled itself, with the pair of cars from the far terminus becoming the lead pair for the return trip.
-The timetable was very simple: a train every 15 minutes.
+The timetable was simply one train every 15 minutes.

 Power was provided by eight marine steam engines from Maudslay, Sons and Field, providing for four in use and four in maintenance.
 The Minories winding house had four at 110 hp but the engines at Blackwall were only at 75 hp as the overall gradient of the line fell from the west, where it was built on brick arches, to the east.

 The line was converted to use steam locomotives in 1848, partly because wear on the rope proved greater than anticipated (a steel-wire replacement had been tried but this twisted and kinked ferociously) and partly in consequence of the intended 1849 extensions.
 A light roof over the line was provided where it passed near to timber stores or shipping, because of the anticipated fire risk from locomotive sparks.
 It then became possible to travel directly between intermediate stations, without a detour by way of a terminus.